Hint: spaghetti…but not noodles.

 “Sometimes less is more, but usually it’s just less.”

 So true Aunt Donna.
 So true.

-There’s a million ways to prepare Paleo Spaghetti, here’s how Micah did it last night.
+Here’s how Micah did it last night.

 Quick, easy, and delicious.

 Ingredients (All organic is recommended)